 The next day, we stopped in Vienna, Austria.
 Our hostel was located right by a huge open air market where we spent much of the day walking , shopping, and tasting food.
 Bryana had a Falafel, and I tried a Käsenkrainer, which was a sausage filled with cheese in a baguette.
 It was delicious.

 After Vienna, we headed to our last stop of the weekend – Salzburg.
 Here, we toured the gardens where the Sound of Music was filmed, visited Mozart’s birthplace, and walked across the Love Lock Bridge.

-By the end of the weekend, we were all pretty exhausted.
-We had spent a lot of hours on the bus after all, but the experience was 100% worth it.
+By the end of the weekend, my roommates and I were all pretty exhausted from traveling.
+We had spent a lot of hours on the bus just getting to each of our destinations, but the experience was 100% worth it.